oasisprotocol/cli/docs/rofl.md

 Additionally, the following flags are available:

-- `--update-manifest` updates the enclave identity in the app manifest with the identity of the locally built app.

 - `--output` the filename of the output ORC bundle.
 Defaults to the pattern `<name>.<deployment>.orc` where `<name>` is the app name from the manifest and `<deployment>` is the deployment name from the manifest.